 Join practicing artist Namiko Chan and explore the wonderful world of art.
 Children will not only learn about famous artists and some of their techniques but will also have the freedom to express their own creativity.

-Cooking is an exciting way to reinforce the math, language, science that the children learn at school.
+Cooking is an exciting way to reinforce the math, language and science that the children learn at school.

 华文演绎与表演能激 发孩子学习华文的兴趣 乐中学，玩中爱，学习华文并不难。